 |Overall Acceptance Rate||58%|

-Let's take a closer look at each of these factors to get a better idea of what New Hampshire Institute of Art offers and if it might be a good fit for you.
+Let's take a look at these factors to get a better sense of what New Hampshire Institute of Art offers and if the school seems like the right college for you.

-Out of all the first-year, full-time undergrads who start at New Hampshire Institute of Art, around 73% come back their sophomore year.
-New Hampshire Institute of Art's six-year graduation rate for undergrads is 49%.
+Out of all the first-year, full-time undergrads who start at New Hampshire Institute of Art, around 73% come back the next year.
+Around 49% of students who started at New Hampshire Institute of Art earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.